mahmoudbindary/appium-automation-testing/README.md

 3- Change UDID and PLATFORM_VERSION in BaseTestClass.java into your devices specifications

-4- Run test from TestClass.java as TestNG
+4- Run tests from TestClass.java as TestNG